-We had driven two hours from Morgantown to Pittsburgh and taken planes to Seattle and then to Vancouver.
-The trip had culminated with a three-hour ferry ride from Tsawwassan, Canada to Fulford Harbor with many stops at the Gulf Islands in between.
+We drove two hours from Morgantown to Pittsburgh and boarded flights to Seattle and then to Vancouver.
+The trip had culminated with a three-hour ferry ride from Tsawwassan, Canada to Fulford Harbor with many stops in between at the Gulf Islands.
 As the ferry boat slipped slowly through tunnels of heavy mist, interludes of cloudy sunshine revealed stands of tall pines observing it from rocky coastlines.
 This glide through the Pacific Northwest was mystical, fitting for a trip taking me to meet a spiritual teacher, an enlightened man.

-I had read enough of Syd’s work to know he pointed to Truth.
+I had read enough of Syd’s work to know he pointed to spiritual Truth.
 I couldn’t understand him, but I wanted to.
 He was neither imposing nor impressive.
 Hands in his pockets, he wore a brown leather jacket over a blue sweater and faded brown corduroys on a trim, medium-built frame with slightly stooped shoulders.
-His silvered brown hair was longish, combed back beside a bald spot from a smooth, bearded face.
+His silver-brown hair was longish, combed back beside a bald spot from a smooth, bearded face.
 He looked a little faded as if he’d been gently laundered many times.
 His smile was wide and warm, his brown eyes were soft.

-Copyright 2020, Linda Sandel Pettit, Ed.D.
+Copyright 2022: Linda Sandel Pettit, Ed.D.